sqz269/AntiLanSchool/README.md

 - Add Options to Launch Regedit/TaskMgr
 - Add Options to remove lanschool extension w/o requiring Administrator privilege
 - Automatically download PsExec
+- Interestingly LanSchool seems to also include a keylogger according to [this](https://forums.hak5.org/topic/15087-lanschool-keylogger-vulnerability/) source might also do a feature to disable the keylogger